Mike Ndlangamandla

 Mike Ndlangamandla (born 8 July 1990), is a South African actor and model who was in the television series Muvhango and Durban Gen.

 Personal life

-Ndlangamandla was born on 8 July 1990 in Piet Retief, Mpumalanga province, South Africa.
+Ndlangamandla was born 8 July 1990 in Piet Retief, Mpumalanga province, South Africa.

 Career

 Before entering drama, he joined a casting agency.
 In the meantime, he studied drama at the DNA academy at Johannesburg Theatre.
 In 2018, he played the supportive role of "Pastor Max" on SABC 2 Venda drama serial Muvhango.
 Then in 2019, he appeared in the etv sci-fi telenovela Isipho and played the role "Teboho".
-In 2020, he joined with the regular cast of the e.tv. medical telenovela Durban Gen. In the series, he plays the lead role of "Dr. Lindelani Zulu".
+In 2020, he joined with the regular cast of the e.tv. medical telenovela Durban Gen. In the series, he played the lead role of "Dr. Lindelani Zulu" until October 2022.